-The eighty-second author interview went live today on TBPL Off the Shelf!
-This time I interviewed author Deborah Donahue about her first book, I Used to Live on Banning Street.
+The eighty-seventh author interview went live today on TBPL Off the Shelf!
+This time I interviewed the Thunder Bay Public Library’s Writer in Residence, Annette Pateman.
+We talk about her residency, what attracts her to poetry, and performing her work with percussion instruments.
 You can find the interview here.

 Tag Archives: TBPL